After doing some research, I found that Turkish dog breeds are very popular as herd-protecting dogs.

 The Malaklisi is a very intelligent breed of dog, that is also very dominant and independent.
 Like most livestock guardian breeds, these dogs have a mind of their own.

 While they are considered to be a very calm, friendly, and affectionate breed, they can also be very protective of their family.

 When it comes to strangers or outsiders, the Malaklisi can be very reserved and unfriendly.
 They are good with children and will guard the ones that they love with their lives.

-Having said all of that, much of the Malaklisi’s personality depends on the way they are raised.
+Having said all of that, much of Malaklisi’s personality depends on the way they are raised.

 Temperament may be affected by heredity factors, but can also be affected by training and socialization.

-Because this breed is so independent-minded, proper training and socialization is required at a young age.
+Because this breed is so independent-minded, proper training and socialization are required at a young age.
 Puppies that are well-socialized will be playful, curious, and accepting of others.